-IP Rules and the Default main IP Rule Set
+The Default main IP Rule Set

 IP rule sets are the most important of these security policy rule sets.
 They determine the critical packet filtering function of NetDefendOS, regulating what is allowed or not allowed to pass through the NetDefend Firewall, and if necessary, how address translations like NAT are applied.
-By default, one NetDefendOS IP rule set always exist and this has the name main.
+IP rule sets can contain both IP Rule and IP Policy objects.
+By default, one IP rule set always exist and this has the name main.